mvdoc/budapest-fmri-data/README.md

 $ datalad get data
 ```

-The dataset can be installed from [DataLad](https://www.datalad.org/) to a different location by running
+The dataset can also be installed from [DataLad](https://www.datalad.org/) to a different location by running

 ```bash
 $ datalad install ///labs/gobbini/budapest/openneuro